Subscribe to our newsletter

 As usual, I encountered many Airtable-like projects while writing this article that I was unable to recommend as full-fledged alternatives.
 In the spirit of self-hosted software, I'm providing a list of these projects as someone else may find them helpful or more viable as replacements for specific Airtable functionality.

-Projects to Avoid
+• Projects to Avoid

-While researching for this article, I found several promising alternatives that I eventually made the decision to exclude due to one or more major flaws.
+While researching for this article, I found several promising alternatives that I eventually made the decision to exclude due to one or more major factors.
 While users are free to explore projects at their own discretion, I've provided a list of these projects and the reasons they were excluded below for transparency.

 What did I miss?